-The magnificent location of Homer and the appeal of its lifestyle set it apart from other small communities in Alaska.
-Homer is known as the halibut fishing capital of the world and 100 pound halibut catches are not uncommon.
-From the Homer Spit a fleet of fishing charters depart daily on fishing and sightseeing cruises into Kachemak Bay, and the Alaska Maritime National Wildlife Refuge.
-For sightseers, the Alaska Islands and Ocean Visitor Center offers great exhibits on the history of the region as well as wildlife habitats in one of the richest marine ecosystems in the world.
+The magnificent location of Homer and its lifestyle appeal set it apart from other small communities in Alaska.
+Homer is known as the halibut fishing capital of the world, and 100-pound halibut catches are not uncommon.
+From the Homer Spit, a fleet of fishing charters departs daily on fishing and sightseeing cruises into Kachemak Bay and the Alaska Maritime National Wildlife Refuge.
+For sightseers, the Alaska Islands and Ocean Visitor Center offers excellent exhibits on the region’s history and wildlife habitats in one of the richest marine ecosystems in the world.